armytag/langs/speedlang23/grammar.md

 | Open  |       | a ã    |       |
 : Vowels

+## Syllable Structure

+Syllables take the form CV(R), where C is any consonant, V is any vowel, and R is a sonorant (including fricatives).
+The velar stop and fricative lose their labialization before /u/ and /ũ/.

+In closed syllables or those with nasal vowels, onset fricatives will become stops.[^3]

-Nasal codas only occur in a handful of words, all direct loans related to sailing, suggesting that coda nasals developed developed into nasalized vowels before these loans entered the language.
+Nasal codas only occur in a handful of words, all direct loans related to sailing, suggesting that coda nasals developed developed into nasalized vowels before these loans entered the language.[^4]

 # Morphology